rauldds/pgm_simplification/README.md

 ```bash
 python main.py --img "<PATH/TO/PGM/FILE>"
 ```
-If you wanto also get intermediate results you can run:
+If you wan to also get intermediate results you can run:
 ```bash
 python main.py --img "<PATH/TO/PGM/FILE>" --verbose
 ```